davidmartos96/go-flutter-plugin-sqlcipher/README.md

 This Go package implements the host-side of the Flutter [sqflite](https://pub.dartlang.org/packages/sqflite) plugin as well as SqlCipher support using https://github.com/xeodou/go-sqlcipher

+This go-flutter plugin is a wrapper of the basic sqlite plugin https://github.com/nealwon/go-flutter-plugin-sqlite

 The plugin is still under development!
 Using in prod is not recommended!

 ## Usage